Compost Center for Wallingford Residents

 Contact

-This program is operated by CWPM, LLC under a contract with the Town.
+This program is newly operated by We Care Denali, LLC under a contract with the Town.
 For information, call:

 Town Public Works Office: 203-294-2105